rei-shell/MAD2023_Team4/README.md

     <li> Interactive Search (done)</li>
     <ul><li> This allows the user to search their desired food with a specific naming of the dish. </li></ul>
     <li> Filter Input</li>
-    <ul><li>This allows the user to fliter the desired food category and choose the dishes they want from the choosen category.</li>
     <ul>
     <li> This allows the user to filter the many different cuisine the app have, such as chinese, western, dessert and many more.</li>
     </ul>